jukkas/esp-graphql-experiment/esp/lib/FeebleESPWSClient/README.md

 (https://tools.ietf.org/html/rfc6455) for ESP8266 and ESP32.

 Designed to be light weight and work with parse-esp to implement ParseLiveQuery.
+Surprisingly also worked against one GraphQL server.
 Might be usable elsewhere, but...

-Definitely not complient with the RFC6455.
+Definitely not compliant with the RFC6455.
 Some limitations vs full WS client:
 - Can only connect to TLS servers
 - Does not verify server TLS certificate